 A Practitioner’s Role & Responsibilities

 The Chinese metaphysics field does not have a governing body to tell, advise, or train practitioners on what to do before, during, or after a consultation.
 Everything is very fluid and up to the practitioner.
 As I’ve said, this field is not regulated and will likely never be regulated.
-It is up to the practitioner to self-regulate and do the right thing, and hold him/herself to some form of standard.
+It is up to the practitioner to self-regulate, do the right thing, and hold him/herself to some standard.
 Unfortunately, for some, my standards do not include making you feel like you just booked Singapore Airlines Suites – it can feel like the highway to hell instead.

 The fact that this is an unregulatable field is also the reason why you have ‘practitioners’ selling the same generic BaZi report to people and getting away with it, why any item from Taobao is suddenly a magical panacea for your life’s problems and a cure for stupidity, and why you have practitioners like myself chastising all these things.
 There’s a huge ‘assortment’ of practitioners, and it might be in everyone’s interests to ask themselves what’s going on and why.

 I have all these rules and boundaries during consultations because I need everyone to be clear that we are not trained to handle situations that counsellors or psychiatrists are trained to handle.
 Everyone should also be mindful that you should always seek professional help before you even turn to an esoteric field like mine.
-If you feel that goat-symboled bracelets can save your marriage – then you surely need therapy.
+If you feel that goat-symboled bracelets can save your marriage, you surely need therapy.
 I know it’s a societal stigma that stops people from seeking help from therapists and why people in some countries like Korea prefer to go to fortune-tellers instead of therapists, which shouldn’t be the case.

 I’m not saying all this to shirk responsibility.
 I’m saying all this because I want to be responsible, and people should also be responsible for themselves.